 - Four-day on-site orientation program with excursions

 - Two group weekend excursions, one within Britain (optional, extra charge) and one to the Continent (included in the program fee)

 - Membership in University of London Student Union (including facilities and club activities)

 Housing and Meals

 Students can choose to live with British hosts or in a student residence hall.
 Most students choose to live with British hosts, which gives the students the opportunity to experience British culture and British perspectives on political and social issues.
 Students who live with British hosts have their own house keys and are treated as independent adults.
 Homestays are in the residential areas of northern London with convenient connections on public transportation to Connaught Hall.
-A bus and tube pass is provided for students in homestays.
+A bus and tube pass is provided for all students.
 Both double and single rooms are available.
 The housing coordinator matches students with hosts based on information provided by students on the housing form.
 All hosts are carefully screened by the program director and most of them have been with Hollins Abroad for many years, receiving excellent student evaluations.

 A second option is a student residence hall where students share facilities with British and international university students, which is a great way to meet students outside the program.
 Each flat has it's own bathroom facilities, but the kitchen and common areas are shared.

 Students staying with British hosts have all breakfasts and three dinners per week with their hosts and receive a stipend from Hollins to help cover the costs of all other meals.
 Students staying in a residence hall receive a stipend from Hollins for lunches.